1zzowiebeha/custom_search_engine/README.md

 This is a simple page that will take a user's search query and open a DuckDuckGo search page which excludes social media websites from the user's results.

-Written with Bootstrap, CSS, and JavaScript.
+Written via CSS, BootStrap, and JavaScript.